sebfisch/java-data/content/_index.md

 In object-oriented languages,
 the result of methods is not only determined by its arguments but, possibly, also by the local state of the object they are called on.
-Even if the method is immutable, its result may be influenced by local state
+Even if the method is not mutating, its result may be influenced by local state
 (the implicit environment mentioned above) that is not visible from the outside,